rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

-I suspect I will be tackling with this next year too, although I hope to find some constructive way of getting to a place where I am either at peace with whereI am now or re-find my purpose.
+I suspect I will be tackling with this next year too, although I hope to find some constructive way of getting to a place where I am either at peace with where I am now or re-find my purpose.

 ---